The 12 Best CompTIA A+ Practice Test Resources for 2026

 | Question Source | Original content from industry expert Professor Messer |

-| Key Differentiator | Detailed explanations for all options; pairs perfectly with a free, comprehensive video course |
+| Key Differentiator | Detailed explanations for all options; pairs with a free, full video course |

-| Content Included | PDFs with 90+ practice questions per exam, including PBQs, detailed answer rationales |
+| Content Included | PDFs with 90+ practice questions per exam, including PBQs and answer rationales |

-| Access | Instant digital download (PDF) or a physical book option |
+| Access | Instant digital download (PDF) or physical book option |

-| Pricing | $25 for each digital exam book (Core 1 or Core 2).
+| Pricing | $25 (verify current pricing on the vendor site) for each digital exam book (Core 1 or Core 2).
 Bundles available. |

 Assessment and Use Case